 What are your actions?
 Do you have any concerns?

-Even without the ECG you have reason to be concerned.
+Even without the ECG, you have reason to be concerned.
 Women having myocardial infarction tend to present with vague symptoms like fatigue and their ischemic pain presents as back rather than chest pain.
 In addition, she is beginning to show signs of congestive heart failure and even cardiogenic shock.
-(BP 90 and rales present in her lungs)
+(SBP 90s and rales present in her lungs)

 Her ECG seals the deal.
 This is a classic example of DeWinter S/T waves indicative of proximal LAD (left anterior descending) occlusion.
-Note the 2+mm of ST depression in the anterior leads (V~1~, V~2~ and V~3~) with upright symmetrical T waves.
-In addition, there is ST elevation in aVR.
+Note the 2+mm of ST depression in the anterior leads (v1, v2, and v3) with upright symmetrical T waves.
+In addition, there is an ST elevation in aVR.
 This is only present for proximal LAD or left main trunk lesions.

-You can see on the left (A) which is a picture looking from the right side of the patient that the left anterior descending (LAD) artery is completely occluded.
+On the left (A), you can see a picture from the patient’s right side that the left anterior descending (LAD) artery is completely occluded.
 A wire is passed through the blockage and a balloon is inflated restoring flow.
 (Picture B) You can appreciate the amount of myocardium (heart muscle) that was dying when there was no oxygenated blood reaching it because of the occluded LAD.
 With flow restored, loss of heart muscle is kept to a minimum.